o-murphy/o-murphy/README.md

 Based in Kyiv, Ukraine.
 Passionate about building sustainable and scalable systems.

-Creator of the leading [open-source ballistics project][py-ballisticcalc] — a 3-DOF + spin-drift ballistic solver with extensive customization features.
+Creator of [Ballistics Lab][Ballistics-lab] — an open-source ecosystem for small-arms exterior ballistics, with one C++/C99 physics core (3-DOF + spin drift) exposed natively to Python, TypeScript, Dart, and MicroPython, as well as a cross-platform Flutter app.

-Experienced in cross-platform development and cross-language integration (Cython, WASM, C++).
-Author of [ebalistyka] (Ballistic Calculator built with Flutter), [bclibc] (high performance C++ ballistic calculation engine), and [pydfuutil] (Python DFU utility wrapper).
+Experienced in cross-platform development and cross-language integration (Cython, WASM, FFI).
+Author of [pydfuutil] (a Python DFU utility wrapper) and [py-aiowialon] (an async Python wrapper for the Wialon Remote API).

 Former Telematics Specialist, currently working with IoT solutions.